getify/You-Dont-Know-JS/types & grammar/ch2.md

 While that works, it can lead to some confusing behavior with the "empty slots" you leave in between.
 While the slot appears to have the `undefined` value in it, it will not behave the same as if the slot is explicitly set (`a[1] = undefined`).
 See "Arrays" in Chapter 3 for more information.

-Arrays are numerically indexed (as you'd expect), but the tricky thing is that they also are objects which can have string keys/properties added to them (but which don't count toward the `length` of the array):
+`array`s are numerically indexed (as you'd expect), but the tricky thing is that they also are objects which can have `string` keys/properties added to them (but which don't count toward the `length` of the `array`):

 ```js
 var a = [ ];